-Given the evidence from previous studies documenting differential impacts of abortion access by race, we estimate the impacts separately for White (non-Hispanic), Black (non-Hispanic), and Hispanic teens, with the results presented in Figure 4.
+by race, we estimate the impacts separately for White (non-Hispanic), Black (non-Hispanic), and Hispanic teens, with the results presented in Figure 3.

 We first examine whether there is any evidence of a pre-existing trend in the difference between treatment and control states prior to policy onset.
 Among Black teens we find no evidence for a pre-existing trend, failing to reject that the coefficients in the pre-period are zero regardless of standard error type.
 This provides support for the assumption of common trends among Black teens.
 Among White teens the pre-trend is mostly zero, with only one period significantly different from zero.
-However, we note that the weighted least squares estimates in Appendix Figure C.1 do indicate a possible non-zero pre-trend for White teens.25 However, among Hispanic teens there is more evidence in Figure 4 of an upward trend prior to policy onset, with nearly all of the pre-period coefficients significantly different from zero.
+However, we note that the weighted least squares estimates in Appendix Figure E.1 do indicate a possible non-zero pre-trend for White teens.
+However, among Hispanic teens there is more evidence in Figure 3 of an upward trend prior to policy onset, with nearly all of the pre-period coefficients significantly different from zero.

 We next examine the increase in teen births in TRAP states relative to comparison states following policy onset.
 Among Hispanic teens, coefficients in the post period are quite large, but appear to be consistent with the pre-existing trend.
 We do not find convincing evidence that TRAP laws increase teen births among Hispanic women.
 Among White and Black teens, coefficients are consistently positive and are significantly different from zero beginning one or two years following policy onset (depending on choice of standard errors).
 Policy impacts in year two represent a 4 percent increase in teen births, with impacts rising to 7 to 10 percent by year four.
-The average impact over the post period is 3.2 to 3.5 percent.
-We note that a 3 percent increase represents an increase of 1.8 births per 1,000 Black women and 0.86 births per 1,000 White women, based on the median birth rate for each group.26 We also estimate Equation 1 separately by TRAP law type and find the strongest impacts are of admitting privileges laws, though transfer agreements and hospital proximity requirements also have statistically significant impacts among Black teens (see Appendix A).
+The average impact over the post period is 3.2 to 3.5 percent, with upper and lower bounds of the 90 percent confidence interval at 1 percent and 6 percent, respectively.
+Given a baseline teen birth rate of 60.3 per 1,000 (Kost, Maddow-Zimet, and Arpaia, 2017), this indicates an increase of 2 births per 1,000 (with an upper bound of 3.6 births per 1,000).
+We also estimate Equation 1 separately by TRAP law type and find the strongest impacts are of admitting privileges laws, though transfer agreements and hospital proximity requirements also have statistically significant impacts among Black teens (see Appendix B).